williamkimngo/API-Project-Airbnb/README.md

 ## Instructions on how to run this website locally
 -Git Clone Repo

--Run npm install in both frontend and backend directory
+-Run npm install in both frontend and backend directory.

+-Run npm run dbms to migrate and seed existing database.

--Run npm start in your backend directory
+-Run npm start in your backend directory.

 -Run npm start in your frontend directory, which will populate a new tab in your browser in localhost:3000, which will allow you to have full access to the website features.